 Leverage Charitable Giving as a Marketing Tool

 Charitable donations help deserving organizations and connect your business with the community—but there’s another notable benefit you may not be considering: marketing.
 Charitable giving is an easy way to encourage consumers to do business with you, a win for both your business and those organizations you support.
 56 percent of Americans will travel an extra 10 minutes out of their way to purchase a product that supports a cause they care about and 71 percent are even willing to pay more for that product.
-Beyond’s app, Chip-In, connects cause driven customers with local businesses, driving awareness for both local businesses and nonprofits.
-Learn more about Chip-In here.
+Consider leveraging a marketing program that connects cause-driven customers with local businesses, driving awareness for both local businesses and nonprofits.

 Offer Gift Cards